Okay, I’m going to argue that the futures of Facebook and Google are pretty much totally embedded in these two images:

 Thrun also demonstrated Glass on Charlie Rose and it’s worth watching the first five minutes there just to see (a) exactly how weird the glasses look, and (b) exactly how wonderful the interaction seems.
 This isn’t about sharing pictures.
 This is about sharing your vision.

 Now, Google’s big pitch video for Glass is all about utility, with just a dollop of delight at the end, but don’t let that fool you.
 There is serious delight waiting here.
-Imagine actors and athletes doing what they do today on Twitter—
+Imagine actors and athletes doing what they do today on Twitter—sharing their adventures from a first-person POV—except doing it with Glass.
+It’s pretty enticing, and if the glasses look dorky, well, we didn’t expect to find ourselves walking the world staring down into little black boxes, either.

 So the titanic showdown between Facebook and Google might not be the News Feed vs. Google+ after all.
 It might be Facebook Camera vs. Project Glass.